Back in the day, VW's were everywhere and finding a decent used one for sale was no

 known as the VIN, Identification number or Chassis Number) stamped on the vehicle, matches

-what's printed on the title.
+the number printed on the title.

-Finding The VIN On a VW Bug:
+Finding The VIN On a Vintage Volkswagen Bug:

 The VIN is found in 2 places; stamped into a metal plate that's pop-riveted onto